DecubICUs: A Multicentre International One-Day Prevalence Study on Pressure Injuries in Intensive Care Units

 What about authorship?

 Results from the trial will be published by the DecubICUs nominated writing Committee.
 All National Coordinators (NC) will have their efforts recognised by being listed in the paper.
 Due to the potential high number of centres that we hope will include patients, we have to limit to two names of local collaborators (the lead investigator and the co-investigator).
 Along with the national coordinators, they will be acknowledged as collaborators in the authorship of the paper and as such, listed in Pubmed.

 The project received a €25,000 grant from ESICM and a research grant from the Flemish Society for Critical Care Nurses (€10,000).

 If you have additional questions, please contact your National Coordinator or email@example.com.

-The aim of this educative module is to prepare data collectors for adequately staging pressure injuries on the study day.
+The aim of this educative module was to prepare data collectors for adequately staging pressure injuries on the study day.
 It is important that data collectors of each participating center study this module prior to the study day in order to obtain data that are of good quality.

 - Access the educative module on the staging of pressure ulcers here